Kathmandu and Pokhara Yoga Tour Highlights

 The boat glides across Fewa Lake in silence, the oars barely breaking the surface.
-Ahead, the white dome of Shanti Stupa floats above the treeline, and behind it, the entire Annapurna range — Machhapuchhre, Annapurna South, Hiunchuli — glows in the early morning light.
+Ahead, the white dome of Shanti Stupa floats above the treeline, and behind it, the entire Annapurna range—Machhapuchhre, Annapurna South, and Hiunchuli—glows in the early morning light.
 You step ashore, climb the stone steps to the Peace Pagoda, unroll your mat on the terrace, and begin.
 No traffic, no notifications, no schedule except your breath.
 The mountains watch.
-This is what yoga was meant to feel like.
+This experience is what yoga was meant to feel like.

 - Three sunrise yoga sessions at Nepal's most spectacular viewpoints — Sarangkot, Shanti Stupa (Peace Pagoda), and Australian Camp — each offering a different mountain panorama.

-- Five nights in Pokhara, giving you ample time to explore the lakeside, caves, waterfalls, and museums at your own pace between yoga sessions.
+- Five nights in Pokhara, allowing you ample time to explore the lakeside, caves, waterfalls, and museums at your pace between yoga sessions.

 - Daily yoga and meditation sessions led by a certified instructor, blending Asana, Pranayama, and Dhyana (meditation) to suit all levels from complete beginners to experienced practitioners.